 Even through college, and into his early years as a church worship leader, back in the United States, Coles’ efforts to become “ex-gay” simply did not work.
 The hoped for change in his sexual attractions never materialized.
 Coles had hit a roadblock: Prayer and therapy did not produce the expected results, that many of his Christian friends had promised, and that he himself desired.
+He spent hours…. repeated hours…. over and over again…. where he sought to “pray the gay away”….. and the promised change, that many of his sincere Christians friends told him would happen, did not materialize.
 This is where Coles’ story today gets controversial, at least to a certain segment of the church.

 He makes a concerted effort to study the Scriptures, to best understand God’s perspective and purpose for human sexuality.
 Contrary to revisionist views of homosexuality, that are gaining popularity within liberal-minded congregations, Coles concludes that sexual relations, as through “gay marriage,” is not an option, for someone like himself, who seeks to be a faithful follower of Jesus.

-Coles self-identification as a single, gay Christian will strike many other Christians as being repugnant, or at the very least, confusing.1 After all, our identity as believers should be, first and foremost, grounded in Christ, and not somehow paired with our sin, right?
+Coles self-identification as a single, gay Christian will strike many other Christians as being repugnant, or at the very least, confusing.1 That controversial phrase, “identity,” needs a bit of unpacking.
+After all, our “identity” as believers should be, first and foremost, grounded in Christ, and not somehow paired with our sin, right?
 We should never celebrate temptation.
 Rather we are to flee from temptation.
 You can be a single Christian, sure.
 But it would be best to leave the “gay” out of it, or perhaps, embrace something like “ex-gay.”
 To be “gay” and “Christian,” are mutually exclusive categories.
 Another book reviewer, “Pastor Gabe,” a Baptist pastor in Kansas, drills down on this as the fatal flaw in Gregory Coles’ book.2

 The Central Idea Behind “Ex-Gay,” Wrong Headed Thinking